sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/06-networks-assessment.md

     - RA-5 Vulnerability Scanning: While primarily focused on vulnerabilities, Azure DDoS Protection's monitoring and analysis capabilities can aid in identifying potential DDoS vulnerabilities and traffic patterns that may indicate an impending attack, supporting the organization's vulnerability management processes.

 - **Products covered:**
-    -
+    - Azure DDoS Protection

 ### All traffic is encrypted
-#### Enforcing HTTPS-Only Communication with Azure Front Door
+#### Enforcing HTTPS-only communication with Azure Front Door

-**Has the organization secured its internet-facing web applications by enforcing HTTPS-only communication, redirecting HTTP traffic to HTTPS using Azure Front Door?**
+**Has the organization secured its internet-facing web applications by enforcing HTTPS-only communication, redirecting HTTP traffic to HTTPS using Azure Front Door?** (Score Legacy)

 - **Legacy:** The organization has not enforced HTTPS-only communication for its internet-facing web applications, potentially allowing traffic over unsecured HTTP.
 This lack of enforced secure communication protocols increases the risk of data interception and compromises the confidentiality and integrity of data in transit.
     - Indicators: